Staff Senate Procedures, .pdf, Oct. 16, 2017

 II.
 The composition of the Staff Senate.

 i.
-Refer to Staff Senate Bylaws for eligibility requirements [insert link].
+Refer to Staff Senate Bylaws for eligibility requirements in Article III Section a.

 ii.
 Staff Senate size is based on the total number of staff members within each administrative unit.

 iii.
-Staff count of the administrative unit shall be reviewed annually to guarantee each Unit is represented by the correct number of senators.
+Staff count of the administrative units shall be reviewed annually to guarantee each unit is represented by the correct number of senators.